AllskyTeam/allsky/README.md

 &nbsp;
 <p align="center"><img src="http://www.thomasjacquin.com/allsky-portal/screenshots/camera-settings.jpg" width="75%"></p>

-The WebUI is installed as part of the installation of allsky.
+The WebUI is now installed as part of the installation of Allsky in `~/allsky/html`.
 It:
 * changed your hostname to **allsky** (or whatever you called it when installing)
-* installed the lighttpd web server
+* installed the **lighttpd** web server
-* replaced your `/var/www/html` directory
+* moved images from your old WebUI in `/var/www/html/allsky` if installed

-After you complete allsky setup, you can administer the software using the WebUI by navigating to
+After you complete Allsky setup, you can administer the software using the WebUI by navigating to
 ```
 http://your_raspberry_IP_address
     OR
 http://allsky.local
 ```

-Note: If you changed the name of your Pi (to 'piname', for example) during the WebUI installation then use this:
+Note: If you changed the name of your Pi (to 'piname', for example) during installation then use this:
 ```
 http://piname.local
 ```

 The default username is **admin** and the default password is **secret**.
 If this website is publically viewable you should change those settings.

-A public page is also available in order to view the current image without having to log into the portal and without being able to do any administrative tasks.
+A public page is also available in order to view the current image without having to log into the WebUI and without being able to do any administrative tasks.
 This can be useful for people who don't have a personal website but still want to share a view of their sky:

 ```
 http://your_raspberry_IP/public.php